Managing SMEs – Part 1: A Primer for Success

 by Philip Rastocny

-Just the thought of dealing with Subject Matter Experts (SMEs) can create stress in the life of any documentation manager.
+Just the thought of working with Subject Matter Experts (SMEs) can create stress in the life of any documentation manager.
 Some SMEs can be self consumed, preoccupied, distant, and even rude.
 But why do these behaviors exist?
 This article briefly describes how to interact with people who might be difficult to motivate and how to work with people whose priorities may differ from yours.

 Introduction – The Challenges of Timely Reviews